 When previous proprietors took over the property in 1986-1987, the disposal system consisted of a seepage ditch situated near the base of the wooded hillside.
-Monitoring found that this trench system was not up to standard, resulting in high faecal coliform counts at the mouth of the Wai-iti Stream.
+Monitoring found that this trench system was not a suitable means of disposal, resulting in high faecal coliform counts at the mouth of the Wai-iti Stream.
 This inadequate treatment led to the development of the new multiple soakage trench system.